How Evals Work

 Binary, ordinal, and numeric types for structured answers

 Pass Threshold — A per-task percentage.
-If the total summed score across all criteria meets or exceeds this threshold, the task is marked as passed.
+If the weighted score across all criteria meets or exceeds this threshold, the task is marked as passed.

 Core Dataset — The complete bundle (tasks, answers, reference files, expert notes and harbor-compliant file artifacts) that can be licensed separately.
 Buyers use Core Datasets for model improvement, including reinforcement learning.